Western Bhutan: Best Place for Family Tour

 Folk Heritage and National Textile Museums - These museums, both of which opened in 2001, provide fascinating insights into Bhutanese material culture and way of life.

-Handicrafts shops - A wide assortment of colourful, hand woven textiles and other craft products is available for
+Handicrafts shops - A wide assortment of colorful, hand-woven textiles and other craft products are available for

 purchase at the government-run Handicrafts Emporium and many smaller crafts shops around the town.

 Semtokha Dzong - Stroll through the very first dzong, built in 1627 by Shabdrung Ngawang Namgyal.
 The Institute for Language and Cultural Studies is located here now.
-Enthral yourself with the most noteworthy artistic feature in from of over 300 finely worked slate carvings behind the prayer wheels in the courtyard.
+Enthrall yourself with the most noteworthy artistic feature in form of over 300 finely worked slate carvings behind the prayer wheels in the courtyard.

 Dochula pass - is located on the altitude of 10,000 ft on the Thimphu – Punakha highway.
 A pass is a popular place among tourists as it offers a stunning panoramic view of Himalayan mountain range.
 The view is scenic on clear winter days with snowcapped mountains forming a majestic backdrop to the tranquillity of the 108 chortens gracing the mountain pass.

 Weekend Market - The population of Thimphu and many valley dwellers converge on the bustling weekend market, held down by the river.
 A wide range of foodstuff s and local arts and crafts are sold at the market, which runs from Friday afternoon to Sunday.
 A visit to the market provides great photo opportunities, as well as the chance to mingle with local people and perhaps buy souvenirs.